AlanElPlatano/Orpheus/preprocessor/README.md

 ### Using the pipeline elsewhere
 You can either use the functional API or the class wrapper.
+All preprocessing steps are now optional.

 Functional API:
 ```python